 To reach a common understanding throughout Europe of soil degradation processes, it is crucial to ensure data comparability.
 There is therefore a strong need to accelerate progress in this field.
 Much efforts and many studies still have to be conducted to establish an efficient workflow for updating and maintaining grid based thematic layers with highly detailed information, more particularly in a participatory approach, involving bottom-up transfer of spatial information from local to global level.
 By each country or region, specific methodologies are therefore necessary to flow local data to a harmonized Multiscale European Soil Information System.

-- To test the present version of the common reference “exchange format”
+- To test the present version of the common reference “exchange format” for data ;

 - To provide information on soils, according to the reference exchange format, and metadata.